 Field Meaning Group Allows you to select on which log group to execute the action Source This is a label that is saved on the data logger in order to discriminate the source of the trigger. the "Source" field can assume the values from "A" to "H".

-which condition generated the trigger. --
+If the "Data Logger Trigger" action is executed in multiple rules, when different conditions occur, by setting distinct values of "Source" you can discriminate which condition generated the trigger.